ethanfuerst/nba-dashboard/README.md

     - [ ] hex size as frequency
     - [ ] date_from/to and seasons conflict?
     - [ ] chart design
-    - [ ] add filters on chart itself as text
     - [ ] team logo on chart?